 The secondary sources were complemented with our own web-based searches for country or regional specific information, with a focus on countries that did not have information displayed on the GHS Sub-Committee website.
 This was done by combining the country name with GHS in a general internet search engine to find any GHS-related material for a specific country, as well as searches of websites of Ministries of Environment and other Ministries of specific countries.
 For the Latin American region, the Spanish name and acronym for the GHS was used (SGA) which resulted in additional information.
 A limitation of the study is that searches in additional languages were not conducted.
 However, for countries that have taken part in international collaboration on chemicals management, there will often be a report or a note in English that appears in the internet search, if GHS implementation has indeed taken place.

-A set of short interviews and information requests by skype, telephone and in written form by email were also carried out with government officials in charge of GHS implementation at the national level, UN organization officials, representatives of business associations, academic experts and representatives of donor countries.
-The selection was made by 1).
+A set of short interviews (see Table 1) by skype, telephone and in written form by email were also carried out with government officials in charge of GHS implementation at the national level, UN organization officials, representatives of business associations, academic experts and representatives of donor countries.
+Nine additional requests for interviews were sent out but not responded to.
+The selection of interviews was made by 1).
 Following up with some countries who received support from UNITAR in developing national implementation strategies for GHS, and 2).
 Seeking information for some of the countries for which no GHS related information could be found through secondary sources or internet searches, 3) where clarifications were needed on information in government documents, and 4) input from representatives of private sector, academia and Intergovernmental organisations.
+The questions addressed in the semi-structured interviews included the GHS implementation activities in specific countries, as well as perceived barriers and opportunities for legislating GHS.
+The information collected fed into the classification of GHS implementation status of countries, as well as to the discussion on possible explanatory factors.
 In addition, one of the authors attended the 33rd session of the GHS sub-committee of experts in Geneva 10-12th of July 2017 as observer.
 Preliminary results of this study were presented at the session of the Sub-committee and feedback invited.

+Table 1.
+Interviews and information requests